Presentation Guidelines

 Poster presentations

-• Each poster is limited in size to A0 Portrait, this is 841mm (wide) x 1189mm (high).
-Dimension larger than those stated cannot be accommodated on the poster boards
+• Each poster is limited to A0 Portrait size, this is 841mm (wide) x 1189mm (high).
+Dimensions larger than these cannot be accommodated on the poster boards.

-• You are requested to hang your poster by 1000hrs on Monday 16th November and removed after 1545hrs on Wednesday 18th November
+• You are required to hang your poster by 1000hrs on Monday 16th November and removed by 1545hrs on Wednesday 18th November.

-• Poster numbers will be emailed by 31st September 2026 so you know where to hang your poster within your poster theme zone.
+• Poster numbers will be emailed by 31st September so you know where to hang your poster within the poster display area.

 Guide for presentation of posters